 Petrochemical engineering has been one of the most sought engineering courses in India.
 It offers diverse job opportunities and specialisations leading to its popularity.
 The answer to "Why choose B.Tech Petrochemical Engineering?" can be made simpler by breaking it down to the following three short questions:

-B.Tech Petrochemical Engineering course structure is built on the principles of organic chemistry, math, and other engineering subjects.
+B.Tech Petrochemical Engineering is a 4-year undergraduate course that focuses on the principles of organic chemistry, math, and other engineering subjects.
 Some of the core subjects include instrumentation, mechanical design, control system, mass transfer, and thermodynamics.
 The syllabus prepares aspirants with adequate knowledge of the extraction and refining process.
-It also helps the students provide suitable solutions for production-oriented problems.
-It also broadens students' thinking and allows them to develop efficient solutions.
+B.Tech Petrochemical Engineering graduates have a broad job scope wherein they can be employed as chief petroleum engineers, offshore drilling engineers, and operations managers.

 B.Tech Petrochemical Engineering students have various job opportunities to pursue.
 Some of the most common work areas are oil extraction sites and the petroleum industry.
 Let us now understand the functions of a petrochemical engineer: